Quick summary

-What is a claim?
+What is filing a claim?

 The filing of claims is governed by the Insolvency Act (on bankruptcy and its resolution), which sets out the procedure for filing claims, deadlines and other formalities.
-If a creditor fails to file its claim in time, it automatically loses the opportunity to participate in the insolvency proceedings and its claim becomes unenforceable.
+If a creditor fails to file its claim in time, it automatically loses the possibility to participate in the insolvency proceedings and its claim becomes unenforceable.

 Are you solving a similar problem?